-We were also fortunate to have met Carol Ann & Joe.
-They became dear friends even though they were only out for a few months each fall for duck hunting.
-As Joe had progressive Parkinson's Disease, they reluctantly had to sell their cottage here.
+We were very fortunate to have met them.
+They became dear friends.
+They were only out for fall duck hunting.
+As Joe had Parkinson's Disease, they reluctantly had to sell their cottage.
 Joe has since passed away in Feb 2008.

-Dean & Billie Black had purchased the Mott's property in 2005, which we now own.
+Dean & Billie Black had purchased the Mott's property in 2005, which we now own since 2010 (Deluxe Cabin 7).
 They have become good friends too.

 Dean loved it here right from the beginning; and Dean and Scott (youngest son) would have moved up here if they could.

 They all love fishing.
-Dean even came up for winter ice fishing in 2006 for the first time, and has continued coming for winter ice fishing since then.
+Dean even came up for winter ice fishing in 2006 for the first time, and has continued coming fishing every year since then.

 We first viewed the Lodge in October of 2000, but it didn't work out that we purchased it until May of 2002.
 The resort was vacant for two years before we bought it, so we did not actually purchase it from Ed & Marge as we had hoped to.